gilbertohasnofb/auxjad/docs/examples/example-2-looping.rst

 .. figure:: ../_images/image-example-2-looping-2.png

-At this point, let's change the ``window_size`` to a smaller value and output some more measures.
+At this point, let's change the :attr:`~auxjad.LeafLooper.window_size` to a smaller value and output some more measures.

     >>> looper.window_size = 2
     >>> staff.append(looper.output_n(4))